When I was a student in L’Aquila we would go swim at the Lake of Sinizzo in June and July, just to recover between exams.

 So recently I went there with my niece Paula who just started University in L’Aquila at my old faculty in a new, fancy building with all facilities and a wifi connection (which in our old palazzo Camponeschi might have not been possible due to the huge, stone walls, but alas, Palazzo Camponeschi has been destroyed in the earthquake of 2009).
 Because if you are a student in L’Aquila you must know how to get there in summer.

-And talking about earthquakes, back then it was almost feared the lake would disappear, as the seismic activities caused large cracks in the ground, and the sort of rocks there, with lots of underground caves, could have cause all the water to disappear in the underground.
+And talking about earthquakes, back then it was almost feared the lake would disappear, as the seismic activities caused large cracks in the ground and at the bottom of the lake, which is actually more of a sink-hole.

-Luckily this did not happend and the two sources feeding the lake are still there doing their job.
+Luckily this did not happened and the two sources feeding the lake are still there doing their job.

 And the great and crisp fall air and light added to the charme of this beautiful place, that since my student times has been furnished with pic-nic tables and a great playground for the kids.